Leros

 How to get to Leros

-Leros is well connected to mainland Greece via the port of Piraeus, all year long.
-However, you can find frequent ferry itineraries from other islands of the Dodecanese to Leros, such as Kos Patmos.
-Further details on how to get to Leros can be found in the section below.
+Leros is well-connected to mainland Greece via the port of Piraeus all year long.
+However, you can find frequent ferry connections from other islands of the Dodecanese to Leros, such as Kos and Patmos.
+Further details on ferries to Leros can be found in the section below.

 What to do in Leros